 In particular, I recommend hiking the Haunted Woods and Balsam Hollow Trails on the property.
 The Balsam Hollow Trail is a leisurely 1.2 km (0.7-mile) loop that will take you past rushing streams and through picturesque woods while the Haunted Woods Trail is a 1.9km (1.2-mile) trail with interpretive signs, bridges, and plenty of balsam fir.

 🚎 Fun alert!
 Want to see the best of Anne on PEI?
 Then book a guide for the day!
 This Anne of Green Gables guided tour from Charlottetown hits all the main spots.

-No trip to Prince Edward Island is complete without getting out onto the water — and a deep-sea fishing excursion is a perfect way to do this.
+If you’re wondering what to do in PEI to get out onto the water, then you gotta consider a deep-sea fishing excursion.
 There are plenty of deep-sea fishing operators on Prince Edward Island, but mine was booked through Tranquility Cove Adventures in Georgetown.